Huixxi/TensorFlow2.0-for-Deep-Reinforcement-Learning/README.md

 To be continue ...

 ### Python Tutorial
-Welcome to visit my [Fast Py3 Repo](https://github.com/Huixxi/Fast-Py3).
+* Welcome to visit my [Fast Py3 Repo](https://github.com/Huixxi/Fast-Py3).
+This is a fast python3 tutorial.

 ### Gym Tutorial
 To be continue ...